-The GlobalSign CA issues or revokes certificates following an authenticated and duly signed request issued by a GlobalSign RA.
+The GlobalSign CA issues or revokes certificates following an authenticated request issued by a GlobalSign RA.

 To carry out its tasks GlobalSign may use third party agents.
 GlobalSign assumes full responsibility and accountability for all acts or omissions of all third party agents it may use to deliver services associated with CA operations within the GlobalSign CA.